-Australia has one of the world’s most lucrative programs.
-It’s highly demanded, where it offers multiple visa slots per year.
+Australia has one of the world’s most lucrative residency by investment programs.
+The Australia Significant Investor Program highly demanded, where it offers multiple visa slots per year.
 And this July, the Australian government plans to capitalize on that demand.

 Investors will need an extra AUD $1,000,000 under the new regulations.
 This raises the total from $1.5m to $2.5m per investor.

 However, this isn’t the only change to the program.
 A restructuring of the scheme is underway, where the government is changing the allowed paths to citizenship.

 What Does the Significant Investor Restructure Include?